python/devguide/parser.rst

 Is commong among PEG parser frameworks that the parser does both the parsing and the tokenization, but this does not happen in pegen.
-The reason is that the Python language needs a custom tokenizer to handle things like indentation bounderies, some special keywords like ``ASYNC`` and ``AWAIT`` (for compatibility pourposes), backtracking errors (such as unclosed parenthesis), dealing with encoding, interactive mode and much more.
-Some of these reasons are also there for historical pourposes, and some others are usefull even today.
+The reason is that the Python language needs a custom tokenizer to handle things like indentation boundaries, some special keywords like ``ASYNC`` and ``AWAIT`` (for compatibility purposes), backtracking errors (such as unclosed parenthesis), dealing with encoding, interactive mode and much more.
+Some of these reasons are also there for historical purposes, and some others are useful even today.

 The list of tokens (all uppercase names in the grammar) that you can use can be found in the :file:`Grammar/Tokens` file.
 If you change this file to add new tokens, make sure to regenerate the files by executing: ::